gbinside/code_tests/02-BBB.md

 If two distances to larger numbers are the equal, then return any one of them.
 If the array at `i` doesn't have a nearest larger integer, then return `null`.

 Follow-up: If you can preprocess the array, can you do this in constant time?

+## 495

+This problem was asked by Facebook.

+Given a stream of elements too large to store in memory, pick a random element from the stream with uniform probability.